 Appointment as attorney in 1997 in Berlin

 Speaking English is one thing – understanding is another.
 Alexander prefers to communicate straightforward.
 A "no" comes from him just as easy as a "yes".
-Some cultures are not used to this kind of communication.
+Yet, some cultures are not used to this kind of communication.
 Alexander, however, considers it most important that you correctly and not only possibly understand his consultation / your situation.
 Therefore, please do not be offended!
 When you have to communicate "no" and this is inconvenient for you because you consider it impolite, so please give him a break and negate your response as much as possible without really breaking with your culture!
 Consider Alexander relies on being understood and that he understands you.
-Consider straightforwardness as a chance, a new possibility – especially to cope with his impatience.
+Consider straightforwardness as a chance, a new possibility.

 elementary and junior high school in Connecticut; U.S.A.